 An addition to the BHT, on how we may come to know God through Love.
 (The painting above is "Saint Augustine," by Philippe de Champaigne, c.
 1645-1650, oil on canvas.)

-In her penetrating autobiography, The Life of St. Teresa of Jesus, she describes many of her ecstatic visions of the Divine, which should ring many bells for Latter-day Saints.
+Saint Teresa of Ávila (1515-1582) was a Spanish mystic, Carmelite nun, and was canonized a Roman Catholic saint by Pope Gregory XV.
+In her autobiography, The Life of St. Teresa of Jesus, she describes many of her ecstatic visions of the Divine which should ring a few bells for Latter-day Saints.

 An addition to the BHT, known as "The Lord's Prayer."
 (The painting above is "In the Wilderness" (2003), by Ron DiCianni.)

 Fifty years ago in April 1967, David Oman McKay (1873-1970), the ninth president of the LDS Church, gave a talk in the priesthood session of General Conference that was unique.
-It was entitled "Consciousness of God: Supreme Goal of Life.”
-At the age of 93, just three years before his passing, President McKay was in deteriorating health, which is why he may have asked his son, Robert R. McKay, to read his talk for him.
-Continue reading “David O. McKay: Meditate to Enter God’s Presence”
+It was entitled "Consciousness of God: Supreme Goal of Life."